StreamFinance-Protocol/klyra-docs/docs/architecture/structure.md

 ## Core

 Core fuses all parts of the sdk into a single component.
 Core can be thought of as the entry point for the KlyraSDK.
-It manages the initilization of both **Chain** and **Cortex**.
+It manages the initialization of both **Chain** and **Cortex**.
 Additionally, upon initialization of Core, websocket connections will be established with the indexer of Klyra to be receive live updates from Klyra.
-When KlyraSDK methos are called, Core will delegate these calls to the appropriate component.
+When KlyraSDK methods are called, Core will delegate these calls to the appropriate component.
 For example `placeOrder()` will delegate to **Chain** and delegate `getMarket()` to **Cortex**